amazingfate/h88k-qt-panel/README.md

 cmake ..
 cmake --build .
 ```
+Then you have binary h88k-qt-panel at build dir.
 ### Tips
 You may need to install some qt deps before running `cmake ..`